 So let’s get off the beaten path and explore the great hikes in Arches National Park.

-I know I’m a broken record but I’ll say it once again
+I know I’m a broken record but I’ll say it once again….Arches National Parks is one of the best parks to visit in winter.

 For the majority of the winter, you won’t find much snow in the park.
 This picture was taken after a big snowstorm and made for some really fun hiking.